 Reports overview

-Most teams do not need more churn reporting.
-They need reports that make the next retention decision easier.
+The point is not more churn reporting.
+It is reporting that makes the next retention decision easier.

 These pages cover executive dashboards, board reports, reason dashboards, segment reports, save and winback reports, and operating views that align reporting with ownership.